 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-Your new favorite snack: 2-Ingredient Almond Flour Crackers!
-They are super easy to make, grain-free, vegan, Paleo & high-protein!
+Your new high protein snack: 2 Ingredient Almond Flour Crackers!
+They have 6 grams protein per serving, are super easy to make, and grain-free, vegan, gluten-free, oil-free, and Paleo.

 I hope everyone is enjoying the Labor Day weekend!
 My husband had to work today, and it is raining, so my son and I have been spending the day together, playing games, being silly, and doing a bit of baking.